mcmonkeyman/calculator/README.md

-# Basic calculator
+# Basic Calculator

-Supports the basic operators: addition, subtraction, division and multiplication (+,-,/,*).
+This project provides a bais calculator that supports ths following operations: addition, subtraction, division and multiplication (+,-,/,*).
-Should respect the following operator precedence (higer level has highest precedence):

-  + Addition and subtraction are level 1.
-  + Mutliplication and dicision are level 2.

-Operators at the same level will be read from left to right.

 # Package
 ```